Anwara Begum (academic)

-Anwara Begum (died on 21 April 2018) was a Bangladeshi academic.
-She was the first ever female to serve as a vice-chancellor of a university in Bangladesh.
+Anwara Begum (1934/1935 – 21 April 2018) was a Bangladeshi academic.
 In 2006, she was awarded Ekushey Padak by the Government of Bangladesh for her contribution to education.
 She was married to the 14th President of Bangladesh, Iajuddin Ahmed, and served as the First Lady of Bangladesh from 2002 until 2009.

 Career

-Begum was a professor of the Department of Zoology at the University of Dhaka.
+Begum was a professor at the Department of Zoology, University of Dhaka.
 She later served as the chairman of the Department of Zoology and the provost of the Shamsun Nahar Hall.

 She was the first chairman of the board of trustees and the founding vice-chancellor of Atish Dipankar University of Science and Technology, a private university in Dhaka.
-She is the first women vice-chancellor for university in Bangladesh.

 Personal life

 Begum and her husband Iajuddin Ahmed had a son, Imtiaz Ahmed Babu.